History

 Although conservation districts were first created to address resource conservation in the agricultural community, the State Legislature has broadened their scope over the years and Districts have responded by addressing natural resource concerns in a variety of areas including agriculture, forestry, watershed health, and urban development.

 Today, the conservation districts and their boards occupy a middle ground between public and private institutions.
 The districts were brought into existence by legislation and are considered a “special unit of government” (similar to a park district or municipality).
 As a legacy of our focus on soil conservation, we often share office space with the USDA.
-In that sense, we resemble governmental organizations.
+In that sense, we are governmental organizations.
 At the same time we are also registered 501c organizations (a general legal category for a private non-profit organization such as a church, charity, fraternal organization, or educational institution).
 Our funding reflects this mix of public and private.
-We receive some operational funds through legislative acts, but much of our project funding comes through grants or fundraising.
+We receive a small amount of operational funding through legislative acts, but all of our project funding and most of our operational funding comes through grants or fundraising.

 To learn more read: About the WNRCD